JustinBeaudry/dead_pigeon/README.md

 ## Caveats

 `dead pigeon` is a proof-of-concept of ecnrypted anonymous communication with a a probably prime perspective of 7 years.
-(Statute of Limitations).
 This should be customizable.